lubeda/EsphoMaTrix/README.md

 ### local use

-If you download the componets-folder from the repo an install it in your esphome you have more stable installation.
+If you download the components-folder from the repo and install it in your esphome you have a stable installation.
 But if there are new features you won't see them.
 If needed customize the yaml to your folder structure.

 ```
 external_components:
    - source:
        type: local
        path: components # e.g. /config/esphome/components
 ```

 ### use from repo direct